 Would it surprise you to know that according to a study by The Institute of the Future, 71 percent of workers feel stressed by the amount of information they are expected to deal with on a daily basis?
-Or that 60 percent of today’s knowledge workers feel overwhelmed on a daily basis?
 How hard is it to keep your focus when information is coming at you faster and faster every day?
 While a lot of information has been written about managing your attention and focus, I want to tell you about some of the top tips we give our leaders on how to find and keep their focus.

 1. Plan your week.

 This is the number one tool our leaders are encouraged to use.
 Think about your own schedule.
 Each week, do you take some time (anywhere from 15 to 60 minutes) to evaluate what you’ve accomplished so you can determine your highest priorities for the coming week?
 Whether you do this at the end of the week, on the weekend, or on the first day of a new week, this simple exercise can be an unlocking move for you.
 Deciding your priorities for the next month, or even the next quarter, may be helpful, but when you force yourself to decide week by week where you want to focus your efforts, you can realize tremendous results.